BYTESHAUS/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > **To iterate is human, to recurse divine.**\
 > [L. Peter Deutsh](../contributors/README.md#peter-deutsch)

 Recursion is a great mathematical tool and an elegant software trick.

 However, for the latter, it's error-prone and may end up with a stack overflow.

-That's why it was prohibited for many mission-critical applications.
+That's why it was prohibited in many mission-critical programs.

 ## Bitter words